Repair and Leasing Scheme

 If you notice a vacant home in your area, you can report this to your local authority using the online form on vacanthomes.ie.
 The local authority will investigate and, if appropriate, work to bring the vacant home back into use.

-What properties are suitable for the scheme?
+Is my property suitable for the scheme?

 Certain conditions must be met for a property to qualify for the scheme.